rohitaragde/FitTrack/README.md

 - **Sleep and Activity Correlation Analysis:** Explore correlations between sleep patterns and activity levels.
 - **Activity Patterns on Weekdays vs. Weekends:** Compare activity patterns between weekdays and weekends.

+## Deliverables
+- **Comprehensive Analysis Report:** A detailed report summarizing the findings, insights, and correlations discovered during the analysis.
+- **Interactive Visualizations:** Interactive visualizations will be provided for stakeholder presentations, making it easier to communicate key insights.

+## Technologies Used
+- Python
+- Pandas
+- NumPy
+- Matplotlib
+- Seaborn

+## Getting Started
+To get started with the project, follow these steps:
+1. Clone the repository to your local machine.
+2. Install the required dependencies by running `pip install -r requirements.txt`.
+3. Run the main analysis script to perform data analysis.
+4. Explore the generated visualizations and analysis report.

 ## Data Acquisition
 The dataset used in this project was obtained from Kaggle.
 You can find the dataset [here](https://www.kaggle.com/datasets/singhakash/fitbit-dataset/data?select=FitBit+data.csv).
 The dataset contains a total of 457 observations and 18 features.
 These features include various metrics collected from the Fitbit device, such as steps taken, heart rate, sleep duration, and activity levels.